 by Fiona Lim and Joel McDonald

-This is the fourth and final instalment in an ongoing GFR series by Fiona Lim, Executive Sous Chef at George restaurant.
+This is the second instalment in an ongoing GFR series by Fiona Lim, Executive Sous Chef at George restaurant.
 Under the watchful eye of Executive Chef Lorenzo Loseto, Chef de Partie Joel McDonald received an entire Tamworth pig from Perth Pork Products, a.k.a. the de Martines family farm near Stratford, Ontario.
 He has been breaking the animal down and making all manner of charcutierie and sausages, as Lim chronicles his progress.
-Click here to see Part 1, here to see Part 2 and here to see Part 3. – Malcolm Jolley, Editor
+Click here to see Part 1 and here to see Part 2. – Malcolm Jolley, Editor

 Joel is back from his vacation in Mexico and happy to return to his porky endeavours.
 The offal is fully pickled now, and although he has had some misgivings about this take on headcheese, there are very few chances to turn back in charcuterie.
 This certainly isn’t one of them.
 He removes the pieces from the brine; two ears, a snout, a tongue, four trotters, and cleans and trims them for the terrine, carefully removing any hairs that were missed, and picking the meat from the trotters.